Terms and Conditions

 • The date or time when a transaction is executed, and your funding device is charged may differ from the date or time when you provided the instruction to authorize the transaction.

-• You will receive an email receipt with respect to your purchase and sale of Crypto Assets.
+• You have the right to receive an email receipt with respect to your purchase, sale, and transfer of Crypto Assets.

 • You have the right to at least thirty (30) days’ prior notice of a change in our fee schedule or changes to these terms and conditions.

 • Cryptocurrency is not legal tender.
 Washington Disclosures

 • Information on fees and pricing can be found on the Venmo Fees Page.

 • Your Crypto Assets are not insured or guaranteed by the FDIC, Securities Investor Protection Corporation (SIPC) or any other public or private insurer, including against cyber theft or theft by other means.

 • The transfer, purchase and sale of cryptocurrency is irrevocable.